virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/codecommitconfig-000-confirm-group-user.jpg" alt="Confirm IAM group and user." height="75%" width="75%">
 </p>

 Click on the __Permissions__ tab and notice the __Inline Policies__ section.
 A policy was created by this template and attached to the *group*, not the IAM user.
-Normally you would click on __Show Policy__ but for whatever reason CloudFormation generated policies display all on one-line.
-Argh.
-So click on __Edit Policy__ instead to get a better view of what permissions have been applied to the group:
+Normally you would click on __Show Policy__ but for whatever reason CloudFormation generated policies display all on one line.
+Instead click on __Edit Policy__ to get a better view of what permissions have been applied to the group:

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/codecommitconfig-000-edit-policy-for-better-view.jpg" alt="Click on Edit Policy to get a better view of the applied policy created by the stack." height="75%" width="75%">